amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuideForVendors.md

 # Authorizing your application

 The authorization model for the Selling Partner API is based on [<u>Login with Amazon</u>](https://developer.amazon.com/docs/login-with-amazon/documentation-overview.html) (LWA), Amazon’s implementation of OAuth 2.0.
-After [registering as a developer and registering your Selling Partner API application](#registering-your-selling-partner-api-application), you can authorize your application to call the Selling Partner API to access your vendor account information.
+After [registering as a developer](#registering-as-a-developer) and [registering your Selling Partner API application](#registering-your-selling-partner-api-application), you can authorize your application to call the Selling Partner API to access your vendor account information.
 For more information about accessing vendor account information, see [About vendor groups](#about-vendor-groups).

 **To authorize an application**

 1. Go to Vendor Central for your marketplace.
-See [Appendix – Vendor Central URIs](#appendix-vendor-central-uris) for a list of URIs by marketplace.
+See [Vendor Central URLs](#vendor-central-urls) for a list of URLs by marketplace.

-2. Direct your browser to the Vendor Central developer console for your marketplace.
-To get the URI:

-    1. Go to [Appendix – Vendor Central URIs](#appendix-vendor-central-uris) to get the Vendor Central domain for your marketplace.

-    2. Append the following to the domain: <code>/sellingpartner/developerconsole</code>.

-        Example URI for the US marketplace: https://vendorcentral.amazon.com/sellingpartner/developerconsole
+2. Sign in using the credentials for the vendor account that identifies you as a Selling Partner API developer.
+For more information, see [Registering as a developer](#registering-as-a-developer).

+3. In the **Integration** menu, click **API Integration**.

    The **Developer Central** page appears, displaying the application name and the IAM user ARN for each of your registered applications.

-3. In the **Action** column, next to the application that you want to authorize, click **Edit** and then **Authorize**.
+4. In the **Action** column, next to the application that you want to authorize, click the down arrow next to **Edit App** and then **Authorize**.

-4. On the **Authorize application** page, click the **Generate refresh token** button.
+5. On the **Authorize application** page, click the **Generate refresh token** button.

 The refresh token displays in the **Refresh token** box.

+**Note**: You should save the refresh token.
+It is not visible again after you leave the page.

 The refresh token is a long-lived token that you exchange for a short-lived access token.
 An access token must be included with every request to the Selling Partner API.
 Once an access token is issued it is valid for one hour.
 The same access token can be used for multiple API calls, until it expires.
 See [Step 1.
 Request a Login with Amazon access token](#step-1-request-a-login-with-amazon-access-token).